About the Board

 The Driver Primary School Board assists in setting the key directions for our school, directly influencing the quality of welfare and education our school provides to the students.
-This involves the school community as a whole, with the board consisting of a balance of staff, parent and invited community representatives.
+This involves the school community as a whole, with the board consisting of a balance of staff, parents and invited community representatives.

-Working together with the school community to create and achieve the long-term vision for the school.
+Work together with the school community to create and achieve the long-term vision for the school.

-Representing the interests of students, parents, staff and the broader school community in order to provide the best possible educational opportunities for students.
+Represent and make decisions in the interests of students, parents, staff and the broader school community in order to provide the best possible educational opportunities for students.